 When first considering how to understand and define LIBID vs LIBOR, it may seem strange to many consumers that these two different rates are used by banks.
 In other lending and borrowing agreements, one rate is used by both the lender and the borrower.
 Yet banks that participate in the London Inter-Bank market use the two different rates to enable them to make profits by receiving deposits and re-lending them.

 When banks request a higher rate on interest to be received (LIBOR) than on interest to be paid for amounts borrowed (LIBID or LIBID full form), the banks can anticipate making profits on lending or re-lending.

 Read More: Why Do Banks Borrow Money From Each Other?

-Because there is a difference between LIBOR and LIBID, in their transactions banks often use another reference, which is LIMEAN.
-It is the average of LIBOR and LIBID, and as Investopedia points out, it is a reliable reference to the interest rate used by the interbank market.
-Usually, the difference between LIBOR and LIBID is one-eighth of 1 percent (12.5 basis points), with fluctuations over the course of a day.
+Due to the difference between LIBOR and LIBID, banks frequently use another reference in their financial transactions.
+This reference is LIMEAN, which is the average of LIBOR and LIBID.
+LIMEAN serves as a dependable reference to the interest rate that is used by the Inter-Bank market.
+The typical difference between LIBOR and LIBID equals one-eighth of one percent (12.5 basis points), which fluctuates somewhat throughout each day.

 At the start of every business day and whenever they receive customer orders, banks determine what amounts they need to borrow.
 They also decide their lending limits for the day.
 Afterward, they enter the market and attempt to acquire funds at the best possible rate.

 According to their needs, the banks offer or accept the rates of either LIBOR or LIBID and LIBID full form.
 The majority of this activity takes place before 11 a.m.
 Afterward, the banks begin to withdraw from the market since they have completed their desired daily borrowing or lending activity.

 The Full Form of LIBOR